-1) The best medicinal plants should be wild-crafted and organically grown without any adulterants; if purchasing products in the US, look for the USDA certified label that will ensure the products are free from pesticides, additives, and chemicals
+1) The best medicinal plants should be wild-crafted and organically grown without any adulterants; if purchasing products in the US, look for the USDA-certified label that will ensure the products are free from pesticides, additives, and chemicals.

-3) Purchase herbs from a reputable company with a personal passion for health and the environment (they commit to sustainable harvesting methods); many companies simply buy imported herbs from other countries in bulk (most likely to lowest quality herbs) and resell them at higher prices under an appealing branding; you can ensure a company’s standards are top-notch if its products have been independently tested by a consumer quality control regulator
+3) Purchase herbs from a reputable company with a personal passion for health and the environment (they commit to sustainable harvesting methods); many companies simply buy imported herbs from other countries in bulk (most likely to lowest quality herbs) and resell them at higher prices under an appealing branding; you can ensure a company’s standards are top-notch if its products have been independently tested by a consumer quality control regulator.

-4) Quality herbs should always match the plant’s aesthetics, aroma, texture, and taste; if they don’t, the plant has most likely been contaminated by chemical processing
+4) Quality herbs should always match the plant’s aesthetics, aroma, texture, and taste; if they don’t, the plant has most likely been contaminated by chemical processing.

 Inevitably, improving the health of the lymph system comes down to multiple lifestyle changes, including getting more exercise and movement, sweating, sauna treatments, eating an alkaline diet, and supporting your body with the most effective herbs for the lymphatic system.

-I am so grateful to herbs for helping me on my eczema-healing journey years ago!
+I am so grateful to lymphatic herbs for helping me on my eczema-healing journey years ago!
 Tinctures, medicinal teas, and consuming herbs in salads were my go-to medicines during this healing process and they had a profound effect on helping me treat my chronic eczema naturally.

 Remember, health is a holistic state that requires multiple changes to our daily lives that help our bodies thrive.
-And if you’re looking to learn what it takes to fully reverse chronic inflammation and heal disease naturally, you can check out my free guide that will help you navigate the detoxification process and pitfalls.
+And if you’re looking to learn what it takes to fully reverse chronic inflammation and heal disease naturally, you can check out my free guide to help you navigate the detoxification process and pitfalls.